This entry is part 40 of 40 in the series Mandarin Immersion

 Yunnan province, home to Tiger Leaping Gorge, borders Tibet, Vietnam, Laos, and Myanmar.
 Aside from the breathtaking topography, it’s well-known for its ethnic diversity.
 Nearly half of China’s ethnic minorities originate here (China officially recognizes 55 ethnic minorities; 25 originate from Yunnan).
 At one time, many of these minorities were isolated from one another.
 Fast flowing rivers, giant lakes, and vast mountain ranges created real and imaginary lines that separated people.
 However, modern transportation has significantly improved.
 Now, these groups are more closely connected than at any other moment in their shared history.

-A traditional Tibetan-style home in the outer reaches of Yunnan Province (Simon J. Lau)
+A traditional Tibetan-style home in the outer reaches of Yunnan (Simon J. Lau)

 Enjoying tea at a local tea house (Simon J. Lau)